gabrielsaruhashi/cpsc490-bhutan/README.md

 ## App

-The backend and frontend of our application
+The backend and frontend of our dashboard application

 ## Scraping